smart48/larakube/README.md

 **NB** Due to Ingress setup being somewhat slow sometimes you may need to run script twice.

 ## Startup

+As with the quickstart do do the following:

+- rename `secrets/.env-secrets.yml.example` to `secrets/.env-secrets.yml`
+- add your own values
+- rename `configs/laravel_configMap.yml.example` to `configs/laravel_configMap.yml`
+- add your own values
+- rename `secrets/.env-secrets.yml.example` to `secrets/.env-secrets.yml`
+- add values to `secrets/mysql-secrets.yml`

 To get Minikube running execute the following command: